Get Freight Broker Training in Texas

 The U.S Bureau of Labor Statistics reports that nationwide freight brokers who choose to work as employees earned a base salary of $48,590 in 2018.
 Freight brokers in Texas earn more than the national average and also earn significant commissions.
 Indeed.com estimates that freight brokers in Texas earn $66,066 in 2020 and an additional $28,400 in commission payments.

-Most professionals will opt for setting up their own freight brokerage.
-With good training, ambition and some years of experience, you can expect to earnings well into six figures.
+Most professionals will opt for setting up their own freight brokerage business.
+With good training and ambition, experienced freight brokers can expect to earnings well into six figures.